 An essay outline should be no more than a few pages; this will, however, depend on the information you choose to include.

-The APA format is the most common as it easy and convenient for a wide range of essays.
+The APA format is the most common as it is easy and convenient for a wide range of essays.

 An essay outline is important before you write an essay.
 It keeps you on track as a guide to the content and format you should follow in your essay.
 An outline will ordinarily have the following sections; introduction, body, and conclusion.
 Always try to cover all of these sections.
 In an outline can choose to use complete sentences or bullet points in listing the information you deem relevant to your topic.
 Remember, the first step of writing an outline is understanding your topic and assignment.
 This you know where to start and the format best to adopt.
 Incorporate as much information as possible while keeping it concise—all the best in your essay.